Baltimore City Office

 Supervises: Law Clerks as needed

-- Provide individual representation in approximately 30-35 subsidized housing cases at any one time, including admission denials, subsidy terminations, evictions and fair housing matters;
+- Provide individual representation in approximately 30-40 cases at any one time, primarily in shelter terminations, and also including subsidized housing admission denials, terminations, evictions and fair housing matters;

 - Create client and community education materials;